AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 From this point, configure the application service(s) based on the way by which to process the data on AnyLog.

-## Publishing Data
+## Transferring data from Edgex to AnyLog
 Edgex can transfer data into AnyLog using the following calls:
 * Using REST PUT - this option receives data from Edgex and stores the data in AnyLog without data transformation.
 * Using REST POST - this option receives data from Edgex and stores the data in AnyLog with data transformation.
 * Treating AnyLog as a Message Broker - data transformation is supported.

+Note that users can configure an AnyLog node to receive data from a third-party brokers such as CloudMQTT and Eclipse Mosquitto.
+This option is detailed [here](../../message%20broker.md#subscribing-to-a-third-party-broker).

-### Publishing Data into AnyLog via PUT
+### Transferring data into AnyLog via PUT

-Using PUT, configuration is done only on the EdgeXpert platform.
+Using PUT, configuration is done only on the EdgeXpert platform:
+* the user determines the data transferred to AnyLog on the Edgex platform.

-Users specify the database and table assigned to the data in the REST message header.
+* The database and table assigned to the data are specified in the REST message header.

-Since AnyLog does not perform any data transformation when data comes in via REST PUT, it is up to the user to decide what is sent to AnyLog on the EdgeXpert side.

-#### The following steps are done locally, on your machine
+#### The following step is done locally, on your machine

-1. Locally, create a JavaScript script that selects the data generated in EdgeXpert to be sent into AnyLog.
+Create a JavaScript script that selects the data generated in EdgeXpert to be sent into AnyLog.
 The provided [sample script](https://raw.githubusercontent.com/AnyLog-co/documentation/master/deployments/Support/edgex_transformation.js) extracts reading values from EdgeXpert, and them sent into AnyLog.
 ```javascript